-- 4. HPDT for UDP over MPC+ requires: VTAM V4R4 at the level described for APPN in step 3.
-TCP/IP OpenEdition with APAR/PTF PQ03737.
-(The TCP/IP & HPDT for UDP+ over MPC+ is available in Version 2 Release 2 of the Nways Multiprotocol Access Services (MAS) licensed program, which is the code that runs on the 2216.) - 5.
-TCP/IP for MPC+ requires: VTAM V4R4 at the level described for APPN in step 3 with the addition of APAR/PTF OW26845 and TCP/IP OpenEdition with APAR/PTF OW04890.
-(The TCP/IP & HPDT for UDP+ over MPC+ is available in Version 2 Release 2 of the Nways Multiprotocol Access Services (MAS) licensed program, which is the code that runs on the 2216.) - 6.
+- 4. HPDT for UDP is supported for ESCON only.
+HPDT for UDP over MPC+ requires: VTAM at the level described for APPN in step 3; TCP/IP OpenEdition with APAR/PTF PQ03737; and OS/390 APAR OW31305. - TCP/IP for MPC+ requires: VTAM at the level described for APPN in step 3 with the addition of APAR/PTF OW26845 and TCP/IP OpenEdition with APAR/PTF OW04890. - 6.
 HPR over LSA requires: VTAM APAR number OW26732.
-It is only supported on VTAM V4R4.
+It is supported on VTAM V4R4 or higher.
+Native HPR over ATM is also supported - 7.
+When using Enterprise Extender

-Channel and Network Connections

-The following ESCON channel connections are supported:
+Channel and Network Connections: The following ESCON channel connections are supported: